OrderLab/OKLib/README.md

 git clone git@github.com:apache/zookeeper.git
 cd zookeeper && pwd
 ```
+If you have problems with using SSH to clone, you can use HTTPS `git clone https://github.com/apache/zookeeper.git` instead.

 Record the full path to the ZooKeeper repository (e.g. `/home/chang/zookeeper`),
 which will be used as input in the next step.